rikusekiuchi/led_device_driver/README.md

 # led_device_driver

-Device driver that can handle 8 LEDs on Raspberry Pi.
+Device driver that can handle LED on Raspberry Pi.